AdamKyle/flare/resources/info/quests/section-2.md

     </a>
 </div>

 The first sub tab will show the basics, clicking on each other the other tabs will show you exactly how to get them.
-For example the first Required item is Satans Hide, how do we get that?
+For example the first Required item is Satan's Hide, how do we get that?
 Click the Item Requirements tab:

 <div class="mb-4">